 The second category are those companies that monitor behavioral characteristics and preferences of the EU citizens.

-How GDPR will be applied in the CIS countries
+How GDPR will be applied in the Eastern European countries

 Betting and gambling sites providing services to the EU residents have to adhere to the new rules as well.
 Even despite the fact that the operator may not perform any actions directly on the territory of the EU as well as not have offices or contractors in Europe.